alexellis/tinkerbot/README.md

 ![Events](./docs/events.png)

+## Taking it further

+* Enable HTTPS for OpenFaaS

+  You can enable HTTPS for OpenFaaS [using this guide for inlets PRO](https://docs.inlets.dev/#/get-started/quickstart-ingresscontroller-cert-manager?id=expose-your-ingresscontroller-and-get-tls-from-letsencrypt) or if you installed Kubernetes directly on the provisioner, [you can try this guide](https://blog.alexellis.io/tls-the-easy-way-with-openfaas-and-k3sup/).

+* Do you want to hack on the functions?

+  If you wish to hack on the bot and deploy a new version, replace `alexellis2` in the `image:` field with your own Docker Hub account, and then run `faas-cli up` instead of `faas-cli deploy`.

+  If you want to work on the code, you can run `faas-cli build/up`, or for quicker iterations just run `go test ./tinkerbot/cmd/` or `go build` within the `./tinkerbot/cmd/` folder.

+* What if I don't want to run Kubernetes?

+  You can try [faasd](https://github.com/openfaas/faasd) which only requires containerd, which should already be installed on your provisioner.

+* Why do I need to run OpenFaaS on the provisioner?

+  You need to run OpenFaaS on the provisioner, or on another host within the same private network so that it can access the gRPC API and ELK.

 ## Getting help

 Feel free to join the [Packet community Slack](https://slack.packet.com) and start a discussion in the `#tinkerbell` channel.

+If you'd like specific help about OpenFaaS, join [the OpenFaaS community on Slack](https://slack.openfaas.io/)